 Writer: Anjan Dutt (screenplay)

 Stars: Abir Chatterjee, Saswata Chatterjee, Ushasie Chakraborty, Chandan Sen, Locket Chatterjee, Anjana Basu

-A must watch is a some way of calling the film perfect.
-A few murders, a simple weapon and some amazing simple yet perfectly complicated reasons to the murder.
-Surprises are in inside when you sit to watch Byomkesh Phire Elo.
-Byomkesh Phire Elo is part of the Byomkesh series that was happened in 2010 by Anjan Dutt.
-This Byomkesh film marks the closure of the trilogy.
-This is the third installment of Byomkesh series By Anjan Dutt, serving as a sequel to Byomkesh Bakshi and Abar Byomkesh.
+A must-watch is some way of calling the film perfect.
+A few murders, a simple weapon, and some amazingly simple yet perfectly complicated reasons for the murder.
+Surprises are inside when you sit to watch Byomkesh Phire Elo.
+Byomkesh Phire Elo is part of the Byomkesh series that happened in 2010 by Anjan Dutt.
+This Byokesh film marks the closure of the trilogy.
+This is the third installment of the Byomkesh series by Anjan Dutt, serving as a sequel to Byomkesh Bakshi and Abar Byomkesh.
 Even though it might be the end or should be treated as the conclusion of the screen adaptations of Byomkesh by Anjan Dutt.

-This film leaves a strong after taste and is probably one of the best Byomkesh Bakshi films, since Chiriyakhana (1967).
+This film leaves a strong aftertaste and is probably one of the best Byomkesh Bakshi films since Chiriyakhana (1967).
 The film is based on Beni Sanghar by Sharadindu Bandyopadhyay.
-As a director Anjan Dutta has done a superb job whether it is recreating the old age charm of old Calcutta or choosing the actors for different characters.
-He has done all these with near perfection.
-It is much better from his earlier Byomkesh movies in its presentation.
+As a director, Anjan Dutta has done a superb job whether it is recreating the old age charm of old Calcutta or choosing the actors for different characters.
+He has done all this with near perfection.
+It is much better than his earlier Byomkesh movies in its presentation.
 Overall it is the best Byomkesh movie ever made by Anjan Dutta.
 So go and watch it if you are a Byomkesh fan.
 Also, you should watch it as it is the last opportunity to see Abir Chatterjee as Byomkesh Bakshi.